-EN 300 330 Sub-band e).
+EN 300 330 Sub-band e)

 Frequency issues

 Technical parameters also referred to in the harmonised standard

 No information.

 Wireless Audio Applications

 Scope of Annex

 This annex covers frequency bands and regulatory as well as informative parameters recommended for applications for wireless audio systems including the following, cordless loudspeakers; cordless headphones; cordless headphones for portable use, for example portable CD, cassette or radio devices carried on a person; cordless headphones for use in a vehicle, for example for use with a radio or mobile telephone etc; in-ear monitoring, for use with concerts or other stage productions.